 Instructions

-- Mix together whole wheat flour, all-purpose flour, fine semolina, granulated sugar, salt, and vegetable oil in a large bowl or a parat (large shallow plate).
+- Mix together whole wheat flour, all-purpose flour, fine semolina, granulated sugar, salt, and oil in a large bowl or a parat (large shallow plate).

 - Add water (approx ¾ cup) little by little and knead to make a soft dough.